bowber/msr/README.md

 # Mini Services Runner (MSR)

-Environment for container-based application.
+Tools to setup environment for container-based application.
 Inspired by GCP Cloud Run.
 Available to run as a single-node or multi-node cluster for High Availability.
 This project includes a single app that provides tools to help quickly set up, manage, and maintain an MSR Cluster alongside the services.

 ## This project is based on these primary components